wolfsoldier56/HIT137-Assignment-3/Assignment 3/README.txt

 2. Images you can you for image to text have been provided for examples sake- In Images folder
 3. Text to image runs in two different ways slow and low quality (via CPU) and fast with more increased quality via (CUDA GPU)
 4 To run it faster you will be required to download Nvidia CUDA and install.
 Otherwise the program will naturally revert to CPU and run the program that way.
+5. To run the program- you must run the GUI.py code from the folder in VS Studio.